Take It to the Limit (Eagles song): Live performances

 Per Setlist.FM, the song has been performed live by the band over 870 times across their career – making it one of their top 20 most-performed songs.
 According to Frey, fans of the band loved Meisner's performance of "Take It to the Limit" at their concerts, and came to consider it his signature song within the band.
 Henley, too, noted that fans "went crazy when Randy hit those high notes".
 Meisner, however, was concerned about not being able to hit the high notes.
 Frey was insistent that Meisner should perform the song in concert for the fans, and live performances of the song then became a source of great contention between Frey and Meisner – eventually becoming one reason for Meisner's departure from the band.

 Meisner had been struggling to hit the crucial high notes in the song during the Hotel California tour.
 According to Joe Walsh, Meisner could perform the song, but would become nervous when told he had to sing it.
 By the time they had reached Knoxville, Tennessee in June 1977, the band was feeling the strain of a long tour, with Meisner unhappy and suffering from a stomach ulcer.
 Meisner decided not to sing the song for an encore because he had been up late and caught the flu.
 Frey and Meisner then became involved in an angry physical confrontation backstage over Meisner's refusal to perform the song.
 After the altercation, Meisner was frozen out from the band and he decided to leave.
-He left the band at the end of their tour in September 1977 and was replaced by Timothy B. Schmit – coincidentally, the same bassist who had replaced him in Poco.
+He left the band at the end of their tour in September 1977 and was replaced by Timothy B. Schmit – coincidentally, the bassist who had replaced him in Poco.

 The song was only played sporadically by the band following Meisner's departure, with Frey taking over on lead vocals.
 Originally in B major, the song was transposed to G major to accommodate Frey's vocal range.
 Prior to the band's reunion, its last performance by the band came as part of The Long Run tour in Oklahoma City on February 14, 1980.
 Frey did, however, perform the song as part of his solo tour in 1986, as documented on the posthumous 2021 live album Feelin' the Heat.
 The song was ultimately revived for the Eagles' late 1999 shows at Los Angeles' Staples Center, with the song again sung by Frey.
 For the band's 2017 shows onwards, lead vocals were taken by Vince Gill and was transposed to A major.

 In 2016, both Joe Walsh and Don Felder performed the song as part of their respective solo tours.